NUS Consulting Group Ltd. UK Energy & Sustainability Consulting

 The Energy Ombudsmen:

-NUS Consulting are signed up to the Alternative Dispute Resolution, for full details go to The Ombudsman Services Complaint Site.
-In the event we do not reach an agreement which you feel is acceptable and you are classed as a microbusiness your complaint can be escalated to the Ombudsman service who will provide free impartial advice.
+NUS Consulting is signed up to the Alternative Dispute Resolution.
+For full details, go to The Ombudsman Services Complaint Site.
+In the event we do not reach an agreement which you feel is acceptable, which may include an apology, goodwill gesture, or compensation, and you are classed as a microbusiness, your complaint can be escalated to the Ombudsman service, who will provide free impartial advice.

 Email: enquiry@ombudsman-services.org